federico-paolillo/svelte-template-webpack-typescript/README.md

 If the app greets you in italian, it works !

-To check for issues in your Svelte files, you can run `npm run svelte-check` which uses [svelte-check](https://github.com/sveltejs/language-tools/tree/master/packages/svelte-check).
+To check for issues in your Svelte files, you can run `npm run check` which uses [svelte-check](https://github.com/sveltejs/language-tools/tree/master/packages/svelte-check).

 Additionally, `npm run lint` will use [`eslint`](https://github.com/eslint/eslint) with Svelte specific plugin [`eslint-plugin-svelte3`](https://github.com/sveltejs/eslint-plugin-svelte3) to check your TypeScript and Svelte files for any questionable practice.